Farid-Karimi/Mars-Rover/README.md

 - **Obstacles**: Blocking structures the rover cannot pass through.
 - **Items**: Collectible stars the rover should prioritize.
 - **Explored/Unexplored**: Tracks whether the rover has visited a cell.
-- **Sensed**: Indicates whether the rover has detected the cell's contents.
+- **Sensed**: Indicates whether the rover has detected the cell's contents around itself.

 Each cell is represented as a tuple `(x, y)` with properties:
 - `pit(x, y)`: True if the cell contains a pit.